 Overweight patients trust Digeclinic to medically oversee their weight loss goals.
 Dr. Vitale assures that patients suffering from obesity can reduce to a healthy weight quickly and safely.

-If you experience gastric reflux, burning sensation, stomach pain or abdominal cramps, these could be symptoms that need closer attention by a gastro-intestinal specialist, in order to stop the irritation and give you relief.
+If you experience gastric reflux, burning sensation, stomach pain, or abdominal cramps, these could be symptoms that need closer attention by a gastrointestinal specialist, in order to stop the irritation and give you relief.
 Upper G.I. endoscopy or colonoscopy are methods of viewing your organs up close, to clearly inspect the problem, and determine the correct treatment plan.

-Dr. Vitale recommends that everyone should a get regular screenings for early diagnosis and prompt, effective treatment.
+Dr. Michael Vitale recommends that everyone should get regular screenings for early diagnosis and prompt, effective treatment.
 After a problem has lingered, it could become more complex and difficult.
 Patients over 60 should follow their doctor’s advice and get checked every 3-5 years.

 The doctor says, “The goal is to maintain overall good health through early detection of pathologies and general prevention of gastric disease.
 Prevention brings well-being and peace of mind.”